vickypalani/design-patterns/README.md

 ### Object-Oriented Design: Patterns and Principles

-In this repo, I've committed my implementations of the Design Patterns and Object Oriented Principles
+In this repo, I've committed my python implementations of the Design Patterns and Object Oriented Principles

 ## Topic covered until now
     - Inheritance vs. Composition